digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

     .. assert:: participant.domains.list_connected().map(_.domainAlias.unwrap).toSet == Set("newdomain", "olddomain")

-Give the new connection precedence over the old connection by changing the ``priority`` flag of the new synchronizer connection:
+Give the new connection precedence over the old connection by changing the ``priority`` flag of the new sync domain connection:

 .. snippet:: soft_migration_with_transfer
     .. success:: participant.domains.modify("newdomain", _.copy(priority=10))

-You can check the priority settings of the synchronizers using
+You can check the priority settings of the sync domains using

 .. snippet:: soft_migration_with_transfer
     .. success:: participant.domains.list_registered().map { case (c,_) => (c.domain, c.priority) }

-Existing contracts will not automatically move over to the new synchronizer.
-The synchronizer router will pick the synchronizer by minimizing the number of transfers and the priority.
-Therefore, most contracts will remain on the old synchronizer without additional action.
-However, by using the :ref:`transfer command <transfer.execute>`, contracts can be moved over to the new synchronizer one by one, such that eventually, all contracts are associated with the new synchronizer, allowing the old synchronizer to be decommissioned and turned off.
+Existing contracts will not automatically move over to the new sync domain.
+The sync domain router will pick the sync domain by minimizing the number of transfers and the priority.
+Therefore, most contracts will remain on the old sync domain without additional action.
+However, by using the :ref:`transfer command <transfer.execute>`, contracts can be moved over to the new sync domain one by one, such that eventually, all contracts are associated with the new sync domain, allowing the old sync domain to be decommissioned and turned off.

-The soft upgrade path provides a smooth user experience that does not require a hard migration of the synchronizer connection to be coordinated across all participants.
+The soft upgrade path provides a smooth user experience that does not require a hard migration of the sync domain connection to be coordinated across all participants.
 Instead, participants upgrade individually, whenever they are ready, allowing them to reverse the process if needed.